 To make the transition between homes easier, you should organise all your possessions.
 Obtain some cardboard boxes and label them, describing what is inside and what room they have been designated.
 To protect the flooring in both your new and old property, lay down some sheets or flatten a few boxes.
 This should stop any damage from occurring as bulky furnishings are moved.
 Putting all your screws and bolts (for assembling furniture) into bags will help to keep things running smoothly, too.
 As well as this, you might want to create a priority list of things that need to be moved first.

-Follow our advice and it should make moving day a lot less stressful for you.
+Follow the advice presented above and it should make moving day a lot less stressful for you and for your family.